prashantvermaiiitb/simple-react-node-app/README.md

 4. After this install the webpack and it's subsidiaries for module bundling and distributable creation.

-   > npm install webpack webpack-cli webpack-dev-server --save
+   > npm install webpack webpack-cli webpack-dev-server --save-dev

 5. Next we need the transpiler with us to transform JSX to JS and modern JS to ES understandable to browsers :-